Discreetly and Comfortably Align Your Smile with Invisalign

 Determining Invisalign Candidacy

 If you have healthy teeth and gums, and you wish to straighten your teeth without metal braces, you may be a candidate for Invisalign.
-During a consultation, your dentist will perform a thorough examination to determine if Invisalign can best meet your orthodontic needs.
+During a consultation to our Glastonbury practice, your dentist will perform a thorough examination to determine if Invisalign can best meet your orthodontic needs.
 Invisalign is considered a cosmetic dental treatment in delivering a straight smile; however, it does have important oral health benefits in correcting a wide range of bite and tooth misalignment issues, including:

 Crowded Teeth: A number of factors, such as sleeping habits and ill-fitting restorations, can cause teeth to shift and become crowded.
 Generally, this condition will worsen over time.
 Crooked teeth can be harder to clean, putting patients at higher risk of plaque accumulation, periodontal disease, and tooth decay.